DannyPress/DannyPress.github.io/index.md

 ## About Me

 My name is Daniel Pressler, I typically go by Danny.
 I am a current junior at Lehigh University double majoring in finance and business information systems, while also minoring in computer science.
-I am a very easy going guy who loves to snowboard and am a huge fan of the New York Giants.
 This upcoming summer I plan on interning at [FS Investments](https://fsinvestments.com/) on their portfolio operations team.
 If you have any questions feel free to reach out to me via email found on my [Resume](https://docs.google.com/document/d/1OZFo_MYryiSrIePP2O6gl_asl9wdEXH1Pt8VXrazSj0/edit?usp=sharing)
 .

 <!-- Upload your own photo and change the path -->